How to quantify direct correlations between variables: Correlation

-Correlation between two variables X and Y is not necessarily the direct correlation, as their correlation may originate from a common source, i.e., another variable Z. When we deal with linear correlations, the partial correlation (PC) $\mathcal{C}^D_{pc}$ \cite{de2004discovery} can measure the direct linear correlation between X and Y,
+Correlation between two variables X and Y is not necessarily the direct correlation, as their correlation may originate from a common source, i.e., another variable Z. When we deal with linear correlations, the partial correlation (PC) $\mathcal{C}^D_{pc}$ \cite{de2004discovery} can measure the direct linear correlation between X and Y, { } where $\mathcal{C}_{pcc}(X:Y)$ is the PCC between $X$ and $Y$, similarly for other notations.
+Similar to the PCC, the PC $\mathcal{C}^D_{pc}$ takes values from $-1$ to 1.